teknopaul/binjs/binjs/doc/EnvironmentVariables.md

 # Environment Variables

 Environment variables from Bash are available in JavaScript via the $.env object.
 When starting the script any environment variable that starts with an upper case ascii letter is copied to the $.env object.
-This object is updated after ever bash command so you do not have to manually sync the environment.
+This object is updated after everr bash command so you do not have to manually sync the environment.

     var home = $.env.HOME;